 Ultimate Wine Challenge judging format – How it works

 Entered wines are served in flights of similar wines by category and classification and served in glassware that is most appropriate to the specific type and at proper temperatures.
 Multiple 3-person panels are formed for the first round.
 All wines are served blind to judges in flights of no more than 10 wines.
 Each panel evaluates scores, discusses and moves on to the next wine.
 All wines scoring 90 or more points automatically moves into the next round.
 The highest scoring wine in each category wins the coveted “Chairman’s Trophy” from amongst the Finalists.

 All wines are served “blind” to judges in appropriate high quality crystal glassware (sparkling in flutes, etc.) and are served at the right service temperature.
 No more than 10-wine flights are served to judging panels at any time and no more than six flights are served on any given judging day for the crucial purpose allowing the judges to maintain proper concentration and focus.

-UBC provides the ideal environment at state-of-the-art Astor Center in New York in order to obtain the most even-handed and authoritative results for every wine entered.
+UBC provides the ideal environment for tasting in order to obtain the most even-handed and authoritative results for every wine entered.

 Ultimate Wine Challenge Scoring Procedures